Hongbo-Jin/VideoMem/README.md

 ## 🚀 Training

-We first perform supervised fine-tuning on the Video-R1-COT-165k dataset for one epoch to obtain the Qwen2.5-VL-7B-SFT model.
-If you want to perform CoT annotation on your own data, please refer to `src/generate_cot_vllm.py`
+We first perform supervised fine-tuning for one epoch to obtain the Qwen2.5-VL-7B-SFT model.

 ```bash
 bash ./src/scripts/run_sft_video.sh
 ```
-If you want to skip the SFT process, we also provide one of our SFT models at [🤗Qwen2.5-VL-SFT](https://huggingface.co/Video-R1/Qwen2.5-VL-7B-COT-SFT).
+If you want to skip the SFT process, we also provide one of our SFT models at [🤗Qwen2.5-VL-SFT](https://huggingface.co).

 This is followed by RL training on the Video-R1-260k dataset to produce the final Video-R1 model.
 Due to current computational resource limitations, we train the model for only 1.2k RL steps.